 Note: I am not sure if there’s a way to order ahead on the app and use your personal cup.
 I have not seen it yet.
 I would think the challenge is that they can’t pour it into your cup until you get there and I don’t see a solution to that.

 Now, is the $3 reusable cup a good buy?
 I think it’s an affordable way to reduce plastic waste and get a discount on your drink.
 Starbucks even came out with a color-changing option recently.
-If your budget allows and you get Starbucks often, I would recommend a sturdier container, though.
-This is because I have already broken one of the cups when I dropped it.
+If your budget allows and you get Starbucks often, I would recommend a sturdier container.
 Starbucks has many of these options in the store and some are even glass.
 I think these would do better in the long run, but any reusable option is better than a single-use plastic.

 Have you brought your personal tumbler to Starbucks?
 Is eliminating waste a priority for you?